 Where can I find current information and data on the types of healthcare industries that employ CHWs and the wages paid for this occupation?

 Occupational Employment and Wages: 21-1094 Community Health Worker, from the Bureau of Labor Statistics, provides current and comprehensive listings of national employment estimates and mean wage estimates for the community health worker occupation.
 Also, industries with the highest published employment and wages for this occupation are provided in a detailed table.

 How can our healthcare organization start, integrate, and/or sustain a community health worker program?

 RHIhub's Community Health Worker Toolkit can help rural organizations learn about and evaluate opportunities for developing a CHW program, and provide resources and best practices developed by successful CHW programs.
 This toolkit is made up of seven modules, each concentrating on different aspects of CHW programs including program models, training approaches, implementation, sustainability, and evaluation.

 Showing the benefit of the program is an important step in sustaining a CHW program.
-The ROI Toolkit: A Guide for Conducting a Return on Investment Analysis of Your Community Health Worker Health Program helps organizations identify the key elements for conducting a return on investment analysis in order to prove the impact of the program.
+The ROI Toolkit: A Guide for Conducting a Return on Investment Analysis of Your Community Health Worker Health Program (free registration required) helps organizations identify the key elements for conducting a return on investment analysis in order to prove the impact of the program.

 Where can I find funding to help develop a community health worker program in our rural healthcare organization?